raphaelmorsch/vendingmachine-dev/README.md

     - User's Authentication / Authorization handled by keycloak (gocloak library is used to make API communication with keycloak instance)
     - MySQL as a database to persist necessary information properly
 - **Containerazation**
-    - Temporarily using docker.io/library/mysql:latest image to run MySQL instance (listening on port 3306)
+    - Using docker.io/library/mysql:latest image to run MySQL instance (listening on port 3306)
-    - Temporarily using docker.io/jboss/keycloak:latest image to run Keycloak instance (listening on port 8086)
+    - Using docker.io/jboss/keycloak:latest image to run Keycloak instance (listening on port 8086)
+    - Using podman to create the pod with all dependant containers
+    - vending-machine:latest container is available at quay.io repository
 - **Environment customization**
     - So far, due to lack of time, it wasn't possible to provide a docker-compose to automate all the environment preparation automatically, so a few steps are necessary to make it running:
     - Create manually env variables: